epeolatry/epeolatory_in/_posts/2023-06-03-How-to-Handle-Rejection-as-a-Writer.md

 ---
 layout: post
-title: “How to Handle Rejection as a Writer”
+title: "How to Handle Rejection as a Writer"
 author: bookworm_falguni
 tags: [blog, writing-tips]
 image: '/images/How-to-Handle-Rejection-as-a-Writer.png'